F34RFaNtAzZy4/portfolio/README.md

 At least thats what I think (and hope) it will turn out like.
 I wrote this whole paragraph before even writing a single line of code.

+## Choosing the tech stack

+NodeJS, TypeScript and NextJS for the frontend are no-brainers.

+- NextJS has been my go-to option for quite some time now.
+I'm amazed anew every time I find out about another useful feature or update.

+- For TypeScript it's pretty simple: Once you go TypeScript, you won't go back to plain, old, type-unsafe JavaScript.

+- As for the starry night nav/background I chose to use ThreeJS, as it's a 3D library with tons of super cool features.

+- Hosting is done on Firebase, as it's completely free, if you don't have much traffic, which I won't expect.

+- And obviously I use GitHub for source controlling.

+Honorable mentions:

+- ChatGPT for always having my back, explaining stuff concisely and simply saving me **lots** of time.
+As I want to learn stuff (especially ThreeJS), I wasn't blindly copy-pasting stuff from ChatGPT and tried to do most of the things by myself or with guidance from ChatGPT.